Berracuza/substitution_cipher_template/README.md

 # substitution_cipher_template
-Basically a template to solve substitution ciphers by hand in python3.8
+Basically a template to solve mmonoalphabetic substitution ciphers by hand in python3.8